- Location Dubai, UAE

 - Year 2008

+After an international competition in July 2004, we were appointed to design a mixed-use development for the Dubai International Finance Centre.
 Lying adjacent to the Gate building, the project consists of a complex of ten buildings on a raised podium of car parking, which is enclosed by perimeter live/work studios.
-The podium level is pedestrianised with shops, restaurants and galleries.
+The podium level is pedestrianised with shops, restaurants, and galleries.
 Above this are offices and apartments, with penthouses on the top two floors.

 The building group is divided up by a series of large external stair towers, which create a strong identity for the development.
 The thick concrete walls of each tower have a high thermal mass, which helps to temper the internal environment and reduce solar gain.